-In Mina, anyone may become a block producer.
+In Mina, anyone can become a block producer.
 There is an unbounded number of participants with the chance of producing a block proportional to the funds staked.
 Funds are not locked and are not subject to slashing.

-Selecting a block producer
+Select a block producer

-The stake distribution is determined from the snarked ledger at the last block of
+The stake distribution is determined from the SNARKed ledger at the last block of

 current epoch-2, so there is a delay for any recently acquired or delegated stake.
-For example, if the current epoch is 10, the staking distribution is determined from the snarked ledger of the last block of the 8th epoch.
+For example, if the current epoch is 10, the staking distribution is determined from the SNARKed ledger of the last block of the 8th epoch.

 Checking VRF evaluations.